Exponential stability of data-driven nonlinear MPC based on input/output models: Introduction

 MPC relies on a reliable and accurate model, which explains the recent research interest in data-driven approaches~\cite{berberich2025overview}.
 To this end, a plethora of modeling techniques has been employed in MPC.
-For linear system, an effective method is based on the use of Willems' fundamental lemma~\cite{coulson2021distributionally}, which allows to use input/output data to directly obtain the MPC predictions.
+For linear system, an effective method is based on the use of Willems' fundamental lemma~\cite{coulson2021distributionally}, \karl{which allows to directly solve the optimization problem in MPC based on non-parametric models using input/output data only}.
 For nonlinear systems, the explored approaches include Gaussian processes~\cite{scampicchio2025gaussian}, Koopman operator theory~\cite{korda2018linear,strasser2026overview}, neural networks~\cite{salzmann2023real}, and many more.
 Despite the availability of many different modeling techniques, data-driven models come with the presence of model-plant mismatch, which may impact the stability properties of the MPC scheme.
-To fill this gap, recent works have derived conditions, in which data-driven MPC preserves stability.
-Considering MPC without terminal conditions, \cite{schimperna2025data} shows that asymptotic stability can be obtained in presence of proportional bounds on the modeling error, and proposes a learning method based on Koopman operator theory to obtain surrogate models satisfying the required bounds.
+To fill this gap, recent works have derived conditions, in which data-driven MPC preserves stability \karl{and closed-loop performance}.
+Considering MPC without terminal conditions, \cite{schimperna2025data} shows that asymptotic stability can be obtained in presence of proportional bounds on the modeling error, and proposes a \karl{framework} based on Koopman operator theory to \karl{generate data-driven} models satisfying the required bounds.
 Similar results have been derived for MPC with terminal conditions in~\cite{KuntRawl25}, considering models with parametric uncertainty.
 Finally, exponential stability of Koopman MPC with terminal conditions has been studied in~\cite{shang2025exponential,schimperna2025stability}, where the latter also introduces a constraint-tightening approach to guarantee robust constraint satisfaction despite model-plant mismatch.